janniver/interviewace/README.md

 - Python Flask

 <u>Libraries:<u>
-- `Whisper` & `gpt-3.5.turbo` by OpenAI: Leveraged for their state-of-the-art language processing capabilities; Whisper for accurate speech recognition, and GPT-3.5 Turbo for advanced natural language understanding and response generation.
+- Whisper & gpt-3.5.turbo by OpenAI: Leveraged for their state-of-the-art language processing capabilities; Whisper for accurate speech recognition, and GPT-3.5 Turbo for advanced natural language understanding and response generation.
-- `pyaudio`, `wave` and `audioop`: Essential libraries for handling audio streams, including audio input/output operations and voice activity detection, crucial for the project's audio processing features.
+- pyaudio, wave and audioop: Essential libraries for handling audio streams, including audio input/output operations and voice activity detection, crucial for the project's audio processing features.

 ## Contribution
 Contributions to InterviewAce are highly appreciated.
 For contributions, please fork the repository and create a pull request with your modifications.
 For major changes, open an issue first to discuss what you would like to change.

 ## Acknowledgments
-Special thanks to the OpenAI team, the Python community, and contributors to the open-source libraries we used.
+Special thanks to the OpenAI team, the Python community, and contributors to the open-source libraries we used. 👏